Are you Drowning in Debt? Here’s How to Save Yourself

 • You barely make the rent each month and often face “pay now or get evicted” notices posted on your door

-12 steps to save yourself
+12 steps to becoming debt-free

 Even though it might not seem true now, you can dig yourself out of debt.
 It will take time and some definite work on your part, but it’s possible!
 Here are some steps to help you get back on track.